segundofarina/HomeHelper/webapp/src/main/webapp/resources/adminTemplate/vendors/bootstrap-datetimepicker/docs/Options.md

 Takes a `function`

-Allows custom input formatting For example: the user can enter 'yesterday' or '30 days ago'.
+Allows custom input formatting For example: the client can enter 'yesterday' or '30 days ago'.

 Example: